-The question of whether to privatize Royal Mail continues to be a subject of political debate in Britain.
-Despite the opening of postal markets, Royal Mail remains government-owned and still receives public subsidies -- to the tune of £302 million.
-Royal Mail claims that it needs government subsidies for its service to rural areas.
-The majority of its 13,500 Post Office branches loses money.
+Despite the opening of postal markets, Royal Mail remains government-owned and received public subsidies to the tune of £150 million in its 2010-11 fiscal year.
+Royal Mail claims that it needs government subsidies to maintain its network of over 11,800 post offices.